cademirci/cademirci.github.io/_posts/2020-03-25-a-web-application-with-world-map.md

 ```
 {% endraw %}

-I could not find a way for writing and using Django variables (I mean Jinja template variables) inside external Javascript files or a Json file.
+I could not find a way for writing and using Django variables (I mean Jinja template variables) inside external JavaScript files or a Json file.
 I think the reason is that I do not use any frontend framework organizes such things.
-I wrote almost everything related with Javascript down in `template` files.
+I wrote almost everything related with JavaScript down in `template` files.
 May be it became a little dirty code.
 By the way this is the same reason that it seems in the GitHub repository of my project the second most used language after python is HTML.
-Actually they are not HTML, almost all of them are javascript of Leaflet library in Jinja blocks.
+Actually they are not HTML, almost all of them are JavaScript of Leaflet library in Jinja blocks.

 ### A Bug I Could Not Handle